 - Week 7-8: Depth jumps (high height), reactive jumps, and complex plyometric combinations

-By following a structured progression, you’ll continually challenge your neuromuscular system and see consistent improvements in your power and agility over time.
+By following a structured progression, you’ll keep challenging your neuromuscular system and see steady improvements in your power and agility over time.

 6. Implement Proper Recovery and Rest Periods

-Mastering sports-specific plyometric exercises requires not only intense training but also adequate recovery and rest periods.
-Plyometric exercises place significant stress on your muscles, tendons, and joints, making proper recovery essential for avoiding injury and maximizing performance gains.
+Mastering sports-specific plyometric exercises calls for not only intense training but also adequate recovery and rest periods.
+Plyometric exercises put significant stress on your muscles, tendons, and joints, making proper recovery essential for steering clear of injury and maximizing performance gains.

 - Rest days: Schedule at least one or two rest days per week to allow your body to recover and adapt to the demands of plyometric training.